Translations For 'Cow' & Other Cow-Related Words

 - cracker cow (northern Australia only) — scrubby, poor quality cow good for not much at all (usually too bony even for the meatworks).
 Interestingly, 'cracker cow' is a term also used in Florida and southern Georgia (U.S.) to mean a poor quality scrub beast.

 - 'cattle' — plural. ('betail' — French)

 There are also different nicknames for breeds; for example, Santa Gertrudis cattle are called 'Santas' in Australia, and 'Gerts' in America.

-To view hundreds of fascinating images illustrating the life and landscapes on the world's largest cattle stations (ranches), with interesting captions and explanations of quirky and witty words and expressions, see 'A Million Acre Masterpiece' and 'Life as an Australian Horseman'.
+To view hundreds of fascinating images illustrating the life and landscapes on the world's largest cattle stations (ranches), with interesting captions and explanations of quirky and witty words and expressions, see the unique books "Biggest Mobs - Longest Shadows", "Life as an Australian Horseman" and "A Million Acre Masterpiece".

 Please note: Information on these translation pages is protected by copyright laws, like the rest of the website.

 Many hours of work have been spent compiling these pages of translations, cross checking as much as possible, to ensure accuracy.
 But because I am not a linguistics expert all words and meanings translated here should be cross checked with other sources before being quoted, because I am not able to guarantee there are no errors.